 Once the Windows 10 BSOD stop code memory management shows up on your computer, it may cause an error loop.
 Even though the system doesn’t crash sometimes, the MEMORY_MANAGEMENT error will still be there every time users shut down and restart their computers.

 Situation 3: MEMORY_MANAGEMENT on Asus, Acer, HP, Lenovo, Surface Pro, and Surface Pro 3.

 If Windows stop code memory management error appears in this case, all the devices will be influenced.
 As for the Surface line of Microsoft, this issue is especially popular on Surface Pro and Surface Pro 3 devices.

 How to Fix Memory Management Error in Windows 10/11

 Restart Your Computer

-The MEMORY_MANAGEMENT error is actually one of the BSOD error messages.
-When you ran into this problem on your PC, you need to try the simplest and the most common solution – go to restart your PC.
+When you run into the MEMORY_MANAGEMENT error on your PC, you can try the simplest and the most common solution – restart your PC.
 Some users said the memory management error won’t appear anymore after the restart while others are still bothered by it.

 Recover Data from PC